r-huijts/guru/README.md

 # 🧘‍♂️ Spiritual Wisdom AI Fine-tuning Project

-Transform ancient wisdom into modern AI guidance using **Unsloth + Llama 3.2** for lightning-fast fine-tuning!
+Transform ancient wisdom into modern AI guidance using **Unsloth + Llama 3.2** for lightning-fast fine-tuning in a clean virtual environment!

 ## 🌟 What This Project Does